Constellation Data Transmission Protocol#

 Goals#

-This specification is intended to formally document the names and expected behaviour of the data message transmission between two hosts of the Constellation framework.
+This specification is intended to formally document the names and expected behavior of the data message transmission between two hosts of the Constellation framework.
 This protocol specifies how CDTP hosts are sending and receiving messages with cargo payload to and from other CDTP hosts.

 This protocol defines three data message types which differ in purpose and message syntax: